Judeorabueze/Installation-of-Ubuntu-Linux-on-a-Virtual-Machine-VM-/README.md

 - Clicked on <b>Hardware</b> to allocate system resources via the hypervisor.
   (I assigned memory and processor cores based on my computer’s available base resources while ensuring i stayed within the green zone to avoid over-allocating and ensure stable performance).
+- Checked the box - <b>Enable EFI (Special OSes only0</b> for smoother installation and better compatibility especially with modern Linux Distros like Ubuntu.

   ![Ubuntu 4a](https://github.com/Judeorabueze/Installation-of-Ubuntu-Linux-on-a-Virtual-Machine-VM-/blob/main/Ubuntu%204a.PNG)